assareh/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-5.md

 .center[Vault supports many different authentication methods.]

 ???
+Vault supports many different authentication methods just like we support many different secrets engines.

+I'm really trying to find what is the best possible way for me to authenticate this workload, and usually it's what's going to give me the most confidence that this workload is who it says it is, or this user is who they say they are. the user ones are pretty straightforward right it's wherever your directory service is that you use to authenticate people and we'll usually just tie that into vault.

+ideally maybe something like okta that has two factor authentication out of the box, we can tie it all together.
+If you use AD we can use LDAP, or if you want to make everyone use their github account, we can do that, whatever it is.

 * Auth methods are how your apps and users verify their identity.
 * In the same way you might present some kind of valid ID at the hotel check-in desk, users and apps provide some kind of credential or token to authenticate.
 * You can enable multiple auth methods and multiple instances of the same auth method.